sejungkwak/work-time/README.md

     - Error: The right side of the table that displayed new requests at the admin portal went to the next line.
     - Cause: The table was too long for the terminal width.
-    - Fix: I changed the code to take out the employee's name from the table, and rewrote the code to  display the table for each employee and their name at the top of each table.
+    - Fix: I changed the code to take out the employee's name from the table and rewrote the code to  display the table for each employee and their name at the top of each table.
     - [View commit details](https://github.com/sejungkwak/work-time/commit/9cab3a5911269cfe37208e1ac46d074004c7f2ec)

 - Colorama